chuankepang/chuanke_academic.github.io/_pages/includes/research.md

 Sept.
 2021 – Sept.
 2023<br>
 <div style="text-align: start">
 <i>Construction, validation and application of visual-haptic models for rigid and flexible material.</i><br>
-🔹Constructed deformation models of rigid and flexible material objects<br>
+🔹 Constructed deformation models of rigid and flexible material objects<br>
-🔹Established multidimensional intelligent perception models for collision detection, virtual agent contact force, and visual-haptic rendering in contact state<br>
+🔹 Established multidimensional intelligent perception models for collision detection, virtual agent contact force, and visual-haptic rendering in contact state<br>
-🔹Conducted a comparison with the open source software CHAI3D for visual-haptic modeling effect<br>
+🔹 Conducted a comparison with the open source software CHAI3D for visual-haptic modeling effect<br>
-🔹Participated in the design and fabrication of fingertip visual-haptic sensors for sensing tactile texture, contact force measurement, and high-precision 3D modeling<br>
+🔹 Participated in the design and fabrication of fingertip visual-haptic sensors for sensing tactile texture, contact force measurement, and high-precision 3D modeling<br>
-🔹Proposed a motion planning and precise visual-haptic manipulation method based on learning from demonstration using Force Dimension Omega.7 force feedback device<br>
+🔹 Proposed a motion planning and precise visual-haptic manipulation method based on learning from demonstration using Force Dimension Omega.7 force feedback device<br>
 </div>
 </div>